RemyNtshaykolo/fastawsrestapi/README.md

 make tf-ecr-dev
 ```

-> Creates an AWS ECR repository for the Lambda Docker image.
+> Before building and pushing the Docker image for the Lambda function, it is necessary to create an ECR repository to store the Lambda image.
+> Execute the command `make tf-ecr-dev` to apply the Terraform configuration specifically for the `aws_ecr_repository` resources defined in the `.infra/terraform/ecr.tf` file.

 ### 🐳 3.
 Build & Push Lambda Image